 - Consider exploring possible tax incentives for installing an energy efficient heating and cooling system.
 Tax laws will vary depending on what region you reside in.

 - Do some comparison shopping and visit several heating and cooling retail centers that sell energy efficient systems.
 Look at the different models and ask the store representative questions including whether or not financing plans are available.

 - Select a professional contractor to install your new heating and cooling system.
 Research potential contractors to check for any complaints from past customers.
 Choose a contractor that is preferably licensed and bonded in addition to having a reliable reputation.

 Sources and Citations

 Article provided by wikiHow, a wiki how-to manual.
-Please edit this article and find author credits at the original wikiHow article on How to Buy a Heating and Cooling System.
+Please edit this article and find author credits at the original wikiHow article on .
 All content on wikiHow can be shared under a Creative Commons license.